natedillon/dotfiles/README.md

 ## Installation

+### Xcode Command Line Tools Installation

 For a fresh installation of macOS, run the following commands (if you already have Git installed you can skip this step).

 ```
 sudo softwareupdate -i -a
 xcode-select --install
 ```

+**Note:** The `xcode-select --install` command appears to not work at the moment, giving an error saying the software is not currently available from the Software Update server.
+Unfortunately, the only fix I’ve found is to download the command line tools directly from the [Apple developer website](https://developer.apple.com/download/more/?=command%20line%20tools), which requires a login.

+### dotfiles Installation

 Clone this repository to the directory of your choice (I like to keep it in `~/Projects/natedillon/dotfiles`, with `~/dotfiles` as a symlink), then run the `install.sh` script.